 CROss-National Online Survey (CRONOS) panel

-After following a harmonised recruitment approach, the CRONOS panel was managed centrally with continuous and crucial support from national teams.
+After implementing a harmonised recruitment approach, the CRONOS panel was managed centrally with continuous and crucial support from relevant national teams.
 A central panel administration system was set up on Questback-EFS: waves were programmed, distributed and monitored centrally from this system.
-The national teams translated and adapted all source documents (respondent communications, survey questions), sent out postal and SMS communications, set up experiments, and maintained a helpline that panellists could contact for assistance or queries.
+The national teams translated and adapted all source documents (respondent communications, survey questions), sent out postal and SMS communications, set up experiments and maintained a helpline that panellists could contact for assistance or queries.
 In addition, national teams worked with the central team in the design of recruitment strategies and experiments.